R-1234yf

 Health Effects

-Low toxicity but mildly flammable.
-Can decompose to toxic hydrogen fluoride when exposed to flame.
+- Can decompose to toxic hydrogen fluoride when exposed to flame.

 Common Sources

-Automotive air conditioning systems and some commercial refrigeration applications.
+- Automotive air conditioning systems

 Exposure Limits